-Adele Noudjilembaye is Head of the Corporate Social Responsibility Department in Olam Agri/Cotontchad SN.
+Dr. Adele Noudjilembaye is Head of the Corporate Social Responsibility Department in Olam Agri/Cotontchad SN.
 After completing her Doctorate in Agricultural Entomology, she set up her own 100 per cent organic horticulture business, N Bio Solutions.
 She works in partnership with 10 women's groups, covering an area of seven hectares.
 Her long-term ambition is to become a benchmark on the international organic produce market, to be among the Top 10 African entrepreneurs, and to use her talents to shape the future of her community and Chad's place in the world through her company.

 Adele created the Women of Sciences Initiative in Chad, an association to promote science among girls and women.
 In Chad, only 4.8 per cent of women work in science, innovation and technology.
 Through the association, more than 1,000 people (men, women, boys and girls) have been reached with awareness raising campaigns to keep girls in school; 48 girls have received training in web development; 60 girls and women have been supported with coaching and mentoring; and 17 scholarships have been awarded to girls for the 2023-2024 academic year.

-Adele’s project implements a village savings and loans association (VSLA) model based on member savings in Bebalem, in the sub prefecture of Lac Wei, Logone Occidental province.
+Adele’s project will implement a village savings and loans association (VSLA) model based on member savings in Bebalem, in the sub prefecture of Lac Wei, Logone Occidental province.
 VSLAs offer their members low-cost financial services, based on the principle of pooling funds.
 As such, they make a decisive contribution to meeting the needs of men and women who wish to access financial services to manage their household cash flow, cope with life's events, or invest in income generating activities.
 The overall aim of the VSLA is to offer savings and credit opportunities to people with irregular incomes who are deprived of formal financial services, and to help improve their living conditions by giving them access to finance and economic opportunities.

 The project will develop training modules on the AVEC methodology; train identified groups in the methodology and in income generating activities; and support the groups during the first five months of operation in order to strengthen the governance capacity of members.
 An economic opportunities matrix will be drawn up for the groups, along with an action plan for each type of savings and loan according to the level of structuring of the organizations.
 The plans will improve the groups’ practices and governance and enable them to offer services that meet the needs of their members.
 Activities carried out by the groups will be monitored and evaluated.